nikfrank/pgx/README.md

 just pass it an array of strings of the column (field) names you want

-(( currently does not work for extended attribute fields ))
+also you can ask for fields not part of the schema. pgx does the psql-json work for you.

-available on: read, read multischema, everything?
+available on: read, read multischema, insert, update

 valreqOnly